 Berlin for international visitors

 International travel to Germany requires a bit more thought.
-You will need travel insurance for sure in Germany.
-Medical care is not cheap and if you want good quality care it will cost you a fortune if you don’t have travel insurance.
+You will need travel insurance in Germany.
+Medical care is not cheap, if you want good quality care, it will cost you a fortune if you don’t have travel insurance.

 - Do you need a visa to visit Germany?
 The country of Germany may require you to have a visa or an ETA ( Electronic travel authorisation) to enter the country.
 You can check and buy these documents at iVisa.